 We are keen for families to engage in exciting experiences that deepen their understating of the world, as well as formal learning, which is why we encourage our pupils to take part in sports, clubs and meaningful enrichment activities outside of school, such as attending museums and exploring woodlands, taking trips to the seaside and visiting the local library.

 To support a passion for learning and to foster their creativity, we are continuing the ‘Thinker's Project’ homework, which has produced some quite astonishing pieces of art, sculptures, ICT design projects and board games.
-We will continue to showcase this fantastic work at our Thinkers Project Gallery at the end of each term, for all children and parents/ carers to enjoy.
+We will continue to showcase this fantastic work at our Thinker's Project Exhibition at the end of each term, for all children and parents/ carers to enjoy.
+See below for more information.

 Please read our Home Learning Policy carefully and support your child in their commitment to practising basic skills at home.
 The policy suggests a list of websites that can support with basic skills.
 Please also read the ‘Importance of Reading at Home’ document below.